-On July 6, 2002, at the age of Seventeen I was involved in a terrible car accident that has altered my life forever.
+At the age of Seventeen I was involved in a terrible car accident that has altered my life forever.
 I had to go through many years of rehabilitation to learn to walk again.
-Since then I created a 45 minute narrated presentation that sends a strong message to NEVER SURRENDER no matter what obstacles are thrown at you.
+Since then, I have created a 45-minute narrated presentation that sends a strong message to NEVER SURRENDER no matter what obstacles are thrown at you.